Arpitagoel401/End-to-End-_ML_Project/README.md

 # Diabetes Prediction Project
 ## Overview
 This project is an end-to-end machine learning solution for predicting diabetes.
-It includes data exploration and analysis (EDA), model building, standard scaling, handling imbalanced data, model serialization, and deploying a Flask web application.
+It includes data exploration and analysis (EDA), model building, standard scaling, handling imbalanced data and deploying a Flask web application.

 ## Table of Contents
 #### Introduction